r2shaji/YOLO_Unet/README.md

 #### For both training

+Train in a multi task learning setup here.

 Inputs the sharp image, blur image and label folders to train the classification model.
 Also takes in the YOLO model to extract the layer embeddings.
-Outputs the trained model, training and validation plots.
-Also update the weights of the YOLO model trained in this multi task setup.
+Outputs the trained models, training and validation plots.
+Also weights of the YOLO model gets updated in this multi task setup.

 ### Testing
 ```